Our 2020-21 Programme

 We are also excited to introduce our new regular ‘International Week’ spotlights, where we will highlight arts and culture from our neighbours from across the globe.
 More than ever we live in a globalized world.
 We may be based in the English countryside but in a technologically connected society, the reach of art goes far and wide, and so we want to find a way to celebrate that culture from across the globe in our little corner of Somerset.

 We will be holding workshops on world crafts, looking at historical influence and contemporary artists, and will even be hosting some internationally-themed immersive events for all those travellers itching to be transported abroad again.

-This is kicking off in the first week of September with ‘Japan week’ where we will be focusing on the Japanese history of craftsmanship, as well as the country’s continuing influence on global arts and culture.
+This is kicking off in May 2021 with ‘Japan week’ where we will be focusing on the Japanese history of craftsmanship, as well as the country’s continuing influence on global arts and culture.
 Read more about the workshops we have in store for Japan week here.

 At our heart is a deep connection with the land, our local history and with the tradition of craftmaking.
 Many of these ancient arts are becoming lost, so we want to create opportunities to learn about these skills within the vitally important historical context in which they developed.
 But heritage is about more that ancient history.
 It is also about the places and events in the UK, that are meaningful to every generation – be it an ever-changing mural in Bristol or a Somerset cider festival.

 To celebrate this, we are going to be highlighting local crafts, industries and events through a series of themed ‘Heritage Weeks’ where we will run traditional craft workshops, host lectures and unearth some creative historical gems on our social media channels.